cburdine/materials-ml-workshop/_sources/data_vis/data_handling.md

 ## Data Manipulation:

 Pandas provides various functions and methods that make the manipulation and transformation of data relatively simple.
-Using square brackets (i.e. `[`...`]`) and the methods in the Dataframe class, we can index the DataFrame by rrow or column or even ranges of rows and columns.
+Using square brackets (i.e. `[`...`]`) and the methods in the Dataframe class, we can index the DataFrame by row or column or even ranges of rows and columns.
 For example:

 ```{code-cell}
 :tags: [hide-output]